-The land on which the Santa Anita Bowling Green Club's greens and clubhouse is located was once a small part of the original Rancho Santa Anita, a vast area of about 2,100 square miles.
+The land on which the Santa Anita Bowling Green Club's greens and clubhouse are located was once a small part of the original Rancho Santa Anita, a vast area of about 2,100 square miles.
 Lucky Baldwin purchased the Rancho in 1875.
 Over time, portions of the Rancho were sold, eventually being developed into the towns we know today as Arcadia, El Monte, Monrovia, and Sierra Madre.

 In 1918, the County of Los Angeles purchased 185 acres from Anita Baldwin for $92,000.
 Prior to the purchase, the land was part of the Santa Anita Racetrack.
 The county turned the land into a park, which was then used as a training camp by the U.S. Army.
-Later, it was the site of the Japanese concentration camps in World War II.

 The Club is Formed